 - FLUORIDE: It is touted as preventing tooth decay, but it is actually a known “endocrine disruptor.”
 In fact, it is used in Europe to treat people who have overactive thyroids (HYPERthyroidism).
 So obviously, fluoride affects the thyroid gland.
 But it also affects your bones and your brain, and even the blood sugar levels of children!

 - CHLORINE: It’s an inexpensive way to kill the microbes in the water supply–and has been the standard since 1904.
 Of course, the problem is that it doesn’t only kill the bad microbes.
 When we drink the chlorinated water, we kill the healthy bacteria in our gut as well.
-And that is a massive assault to the immune system.
+And that is a massive assault to the immune system–80% of our immune system is in the gut!
+Plus chlorine is very damaging to the respiratory system and leads to breathing problems, including asthma and nighttime breathing problems.

 WHY ARE THESE TOXINS SO HARMFUL TO CHILDREN?